splunk/observability-workshop/docs/rum/RUM-Alert.md

     You can add additional tag in a similar way.

 ---
+## 2. Create an alert on one of the RUM Metrics

+---
-## 2. Create a Chart based on Rum Metrics
+## 3. Create a Chart based on Rum Metrics